kmhein21/eclipse_sye/README.md

 ## Project Introduction

-This project organizes and model audio data to understand more about wildlife activity around an eclipse event.
+This project organizes and models audio data to understand more about wildlife activity around an eclipse event.
 Data from the total solar eclipse on April 8th, 2024 was analyzed using 5 common audiological indices and generalized additive modeling.